adilpeerbhoy/adilpeerbhoy.github.io/index.md

 Main Python Program
 '''
-'''
-The is a local user authentication program for a zoo.
+//The is a local user authentication program for a zoo.
-The program has the user provide a username and password and checks those credentials to a file loaded in by the program.
+//The program has the user provide a username and password
+//and checks those credentials to a file loaded in by the program.
-If the credentials match, then the relevant information is presented to the user based on their role.
+//If the credentials match, then the relevant information is
+//presented to the user based on their role.

-First some libraries are imported that help with hashing the password provided by the user and to work with json files
+//First some libraries are imported that help with hashing
+//the password provided by the user and to work with json files
-'''

 import json
 import hashlib

-This opens a json file containing the available credentials and roles for each user with open('./credentials.json') as f:
+//This opens a json file containing the available credentials and roles
+//for each user
+with open('./credentials.json') as f:
     data = json.load(f)

-'''
-Here we are redefining the data in the json file so that the usernames become keys and hashed passwords become values in a dictionary format.
+//Here we are redefining the data in the json file so that the usernames
+//become keys and hashed passwords become values in a dictionary format.
-We are also creating a dictionary for the user role in order to allow only certain information from being seen by the user.
+//We are also creating a dictionary for the user role in order to allow
-'''
+//only certain information from being seen by the user.

 auth = {}
 groups = {}
 for user in data['users']: